 Timeline: Early application is strongly encouraged!
 Applications may be submitted no earlier than one year prior to program starting date, but applicants are advised to apply early due to strict enrollment capacities and competition for programs.
 Applications received within fourteen (14) calendar days of the official start of each semester may be reviewed for the next available semester.
 Limited exceptions may be made for certain programs at the discretion of the College.

 Applicants may apply in one of three ways:

 - Online: Click Here to access the MyEMCC portal or select Apply from the sidebar to begin your application.
-(Application fee is waived when applying online!)
+(Application fees are waived!)

-- By Mail: Contact the Admissions Office at 207-974-4680 or email@example.com to have an application mailed to your home, or click here to download a PDF.
-You can also visit our Admissions Forms and Resources page to download and print an application that you can complete and mail in.
+- By Mail: Contact the Admissions Office at 207-974-4680 or email@example.com to have an application mailed to your home, or click here to download a PDF that you can complete and mail in.

 Applications will be evaluated after the Admissions Office has received the following information: